Featured image

 About Shared Health Minnesota

 Shared Health Minnesota is a community-powered resource created in partnership with the Minnesota Department of Health.
-It's built for parents, grandparents, caregivers, and people across Greater Minnesota who want to keep their families and communities healthy.
-From seasonal illnesses like flu and COVID-19 to rising concerns like measles and bird flu, we make it easier to stay informed, connect with others, and take simple steps that protect the people you care about.
+It’s built for parents, grandparents, caregivers, and people across Greater Minnesota who want to keep their families and communities healthy.
+From seasonal illnesses like flu and COVID-19 to rising concerns like measles, we make it easier to stay informed, connect with others, and take simple steps that protect the people you care about.

 Why this matters now